Vulcan Industries Plc - Equity Issue

 Equity Issue

-Vulcan Industries plc (AQSE: VULC) is pleased to announce that it has raised a total of GBP 150,000 from existing and new investors (gross) through the issue of 2,650,000 new ordinary shares at 5p and 272,727 new ordinary shares at 5.5p ('Placing Shares') under this equity issue.
+Vulcan Industries plc (AQSE: VULC) is pleased to announce that it has raised a total of GBP 100,000 (gross) from existing investors through the issue of 2,222,222 new ordinary shares at 4.5p ('Placing Shares') under this equity issue.

 The Company will use the proceeds from the equity issue for general working capital purposes.